 Store your pearls in linen or soft cloths fabric separate from other jewelry in a humid environment to avoid scratches (from other jewelry) and cracks from dryness.
 Don’t put them in a plastic bag or container as their may be airtight.
 Recall pearls need moisture.

+As aforementioned, pearls need humid conditions.
 Typically the air in Interior Alaska is very dry.
 Therefore, I like to wear my pearls on rainy days.
-In this LOTD, big pearl studs and the engagement ring of my late grandma Hannah.
+In this LOTD, big pearl studs, and the engagement ring of my late grandma Hannah.

 Photos of me: G. Kramm